πŸ›οΈGovAuctions

 The Flipping Workflow

 1. Source Browse government auctions daily.
-Use GovAuctions to search across all platforms at once.
+Use [GovAuctions.app](/) to search across all platforms at once - every source it tracks, with live counts, is listed at [/sources](/sources).
 Set alerts for your target categories and price ranges.

 2. Research Before bidding, look up the item on eBay (filter by "Sold" listings), Amazon, or specialty marketplaces.
-Calculate: expected resale price minus auction cost minus premium minus tax minus transport minus refurb costs = your profit.
-If the margin isn't at least 30-50%, pass.
+Calculate: expected resale price minus auction cost minus buyer's premium minus tax minus transport minus refurb costs minus selling fees = your profit.
+Don't forget the marketplace's cut - eBay's standard final value fee runs about 13.6% of the total sale plus $0.40 per order in 2026, which can quietly erase a thin margin.
+If the margin isn't at least 30-50% after all costs, pass.

 3. Bid Set your maximum bid based on your research.
 Include all costs.
 Don't get emotional.